nbusseneau/hephaistos/README.md

 See [this blog post](https://nicolas.busseneau.fr/en/blog/2021/04/hades-ultrawide-mod) for more details about Hephaistos' genesis.

 [^modimporter]: Mod Importer ([GitHub](https://github.com/SGG-Modding/sgg-mod-modimporter) / [Nexus Mods](https://www.nexusmods.com/hades/mods/26)) is a tool helping to manage mods and register / unregister them with Hades.
+[^modutil]: Mod Utility ([GitHub](https://github.com/SGG-Modding/sgg-mod-modutil) / [Nexus Mods](https://www.nexusmods.com/hades/mods/27)) is a mod-library helping mods integrate not only with Hades but also with other mods.